 The Cup Series also has an All-Star Race in May.
 This is the second exhibition race on the schedule.
 Instead of competing for points, drivers compete for a $1 million first place prize.
 Different formats have existed throughout its history, but drivers now qualify for the race by being a playoff driver the previous season or by winning a race during the current season.

 This is not an off week for the non-qualifiers, however.
-NASCAR holds a special qualifying event before the All-Star race where three more drivers earn All-Star berths, and all 36 chartered teams must compete.
+NASCAR holds a special qualifying event before the All-Star race where three more drivers earn All-Star berths, and all 36 chartered cars must compete.
 This format gives everyone an opportunity at a million bucks, but also provides no extra down time for weary racers and team members.
 The 2022 edition takes place at Texas Motor Speedway.

 How Many Races Are There In The Xfinity Series?